|Kenton County School District: See what this school district has to say on ALICE|

 Ohio Attorney General School Safety Task Aligns with ALICE

-In December 2012, after a tragic shooting that cost 26 lives at Sandy Hook Elementary School, Ohio Attorney General Mike DeWine formed this task force to make recommendations on school safety.
-Included is a recommended safety plan.
+In December 2012, after a tragic shooting that cost 26 lives at Sandy Hook Elementary School, Ohio Attorney General Mike DeWine formed this task force to make recommendations on school safety planning.

-Included in the Ohio Attorney Generals (AG) recommendations is the concept that Lockdown is no longer a standalone strategy to secure in place.
-The AG’s and his Ohio School Safety Task Force new recommendations included all of the training protocols found in ALICE including barricading, evacuating and countering.
+Included in the Ohio Attorney General’s (AG) recommendations is the concept that Lockdown is no longer a standalone strategy to secure in place.
+The AG’s and his Ohio School Safety Task Force’s new recommendations work in all of the training protocols found in ALICE including barricading, evacuating and countering.
 It empowers and authorizes decision making by those people under attack.

 | Download (PDF)